-Hip Replacement Surgery, Procedure, Risks, and Recovery
+Hip Replacement Surgery, Procedure, Risks and Recovery

 A hip replacement surgery is a common type of surgery where a damaged hip joint is replaced with an artificial one (known as an implant).

-Adults of any age can be considered for hip replacement surgery, although most are done on patients between the ages of 60 and 80.
+Adults of any age can be considered for a hip replacement surgery, although most are done on patients between the ages of 60 and 80.

 A modern artificial hip joint is designed to last for at least 15 years.
 Most patients have a significant reduction in pain and improvement in their range of movement.

-During hip replacement surgery, a surgeon removes the damaged sections of the hip joint and replaces them with parts usually constructed of metal, ceramic, and very hard plastic.
+During hip replacement surgery, a surgeon removes the damaged sections of the hip joint and replaces them with parts usually constructed of metal, ceramic and very hard plastic.
 This artificial joint (prosthesis) helps reduce pain and improve function.